About light RAIL

 CATS Special Transportation Service (STS) provides door-to-door transit services within Charlotte’s city limits and the towns of Matthews and Pineville for individuals with disabilities certified as eligible according to the Americans with Disabilities Act (ADA).
 STS vehicles connect with Niner Paratransit for campus service.
 STS service requires user registration and CATS approval before being eligible to ride.
 This process takes 30 days on average to complete.

-If you are issued a citation because you did not have your 49er Card, you may appeal the citation with CATS.
+If you are issued a citation because you did not have your All-Access Pass, you may appeal the citation with CATS.
 CATS may decline or approve the appeal at their discretion.
 UNC Charlotte will not refund citation fines.

 No, only UNC Charlotte students and employees are eligible for the CATS All-Access Passes.
-You may purchase tickets at light rail station kiosks or use the CATS Pass Mobile Ticketing App.
+You may purchase tickets at light rail station kiosks or use the CATS Pass App.

 Yes.
 CATS has worked to ensure all light rail stations and trains are accessible for people with disabilities.
 The University put in place accessible means to and from the campus station, including accessible pedestrian pathways.

-On campus, Niner Paratransit provides scheduled and on-demand disability transport for those with mobility impairments who are registered for the service.
-Designated pick-up and drop-off points are located around campus as close as possible to accessible building entrances.
+On campus, Niner Paratransit provides scheduled and on-demand disability transport for those with mobility impairments registered for the service.
+Designated pick-up and drop-off points are located around campus close as possible to accessible building entrances.

 Currently, there is not a direct link between Amtrak and the LYNX Blue Line.
 Use a ride-sharing service to access the Parkwood Station via 16th Street or take the 11 – North Tryon bus to either the Charlotte Transportation Center in uptown or J.W.
 Clay/UNC Charlotte Station to transfer to the Blue Line.